 Arts & Human Development Task Force

-The federal interagency task force established in 2011 to encourage research on the arts and human potential.
+From 2011-2023, this federal interagency task force encouraged research on the arts and human potential.

 Program Evaluation and Performance Measurement